 Recently, I received many emails about AnyTone transceivers — these new HAM operators and existing HAM operators are in the market for a new transceiver, asked me, “what about AnyTone [transceivers]?”

-Normally, I don’t talk about AnyTone transceivers; because, I have nothing good to say about AnyTone; however, since AnyTone advertises their transceivers for LEOs, fire-fighters, first-responders, and etc for their mission-critical communications, I’d like to share my thoughts regarding their highly-suspect assertions, as stated, below, in their advertising campaign:
+Normally, I don’t talk about AnyTone transceivers; because, I have nothing good to say about AnyTone; however, since AnyTone advertises their transceivers for LEOs, fire-fighters, first-responders, and etc for their mission-critical communications, I’d like to share my thoughts regarding their assertions, as stated, below, in their advertising campaign, which I found on their Amazon site:

 For me, AnyTone was a Two-Hundred-Dollar-Basket-Of-Problems.
 It was so terrible, I threw it off CARLA System 5’s tower; because, it wasn’t worth my time and energy to return it back to AnyTone; and, most importantly, I did not want to run the risk of my AnyTone transceiver being recycled back out into the hands of another HAM operator as a new unit.

-Now, that I addressed the first question, let’s get to the second issue, which my PRIMARY reason for me to address AnyTone in this BLOG and my QRZ page.
+Now, that I addressed the first question, let’s get to the second issue, which is my PRIMARY reason for me to address AnyTone in this BLOG.

-Many of you that emailed me are mission-critical or ICS-based comms volunteers at your local police department, fire department, EMS units, and you sheriff’s office.
-Because of your volunteer work with these agencies, coupled with AnyTone’s adervertisement about their transceivers being, ideal for fire, police, EMS, and search & rescue activities, I’m going to introduce my experiences with the sheriff’s office, USCG, police department, and fire department in my local area: San Francisco Bay Area and Los Angeles.
+Many of you, who emailed me, are mission-critical or ICS-based comms volunteers at your local police department, fire department, EMS units, and/or you sheriff’s office.
+Because of your volunteer work with these agencies, coupled with AnyTone’s advertisement about their transceivers being, ideal for fire, police, EMS, and search & rescue activities, I’m going to introduce my experiences with the fire department in my local areas: San Francisco Bay Area and Los Angeles.

 Have you ever seen or met a LEO, fire-fighter, EMS, Military, Federal Agent or any first-responder in the United States use an AnyTone transceiver?

-I was using my Motorola XPR 7550e and Yaesu FT-857D transceivers, of course, without any desensitization and inter-modulation.
+I was using my Motorola XPR 7550e and Yaesu FT-857D transceivers, of course, without any block-outs, inter-modulation, and frequency drift.
+My Motorola and Yaesu are Super-Heterodyne and have effective Front-end Filters.

-Oh…their AnyTone transceivers were NOT on Promiscuous Mode, en re the aforementioned inter-modulation issue.
+Oh…their AnyTone transceivers were NOT on Promiscuous Mode, en re the aforementioned RX and TX issues.

-Why did my SFFD volunteers experience desensizitation and inter-modulation during their mission-critical ICS/FEMA-based comms training exercise with SFFD?
-I don’t know.
+Why did my SFFD volunteers experience the aforementioned RX and TX issues during their mission-critical ICS/FEMA-based comms training exercise with SFFD?

 All fire-fighters use transceivers that are intrinsically safe and can withstand high temperatures, dust, fumes, and water.
 Are AnyTone transceivers intrinsically safe?